 The state's involvement in supporting the Dayah political movement can be traced in Qanun Number 4 of 2016 and Qanun number 8 of 2015 which mentions the teachings of Ahlussunnah Wal Jama'ah as the official teaching in terms of theology in Aceh.
 In these two Qanuns, the Aceh government firmly affirms the teachings of the Ahlussunnah Wal Jama'ah based on the customs of the Acehnese people.
 These two Qanuns banished other Islamic groups such as Muhammadiyah, Wahhabis, and Shiites.
 Apart from the explicit statement of Ahlussunnah Wal Jama'ah, this teaching has so far been dominated by the thoughts of Acehnese traditionalist clerics as stated in the Circular Letter of the Governor of Aceh Number 450/21770 of 2019.
-The letter mentioned that the Aceh government only permitted the teachings of Ahlussunnah Wal Jama'ah to have activities in Aceh's public spaces.
-Leaving aside the true meaning of Ahlussunnah Wal Jama'ah, the two Qanuns above linked to the meaning of Ahlussunnah Wal Jama'ah with Islamic traditionalism developed by the Dayah in Aceh.
+The letter mentioned that the Aceh government only permitted the teachings of Ahlussunnah Wal Jama'ah, the two Qanuns above linked to the meaning of Ahlussunnah Wal Jama'ah, the two Qanuns above linked to the meaning of Ahlussunnah Wal Jama'ah, the two Qanuns above linked to the meaning of Ahlussunnah Wal Jama'ah, the two Qanuns above linked to the meaning of Ahlussunnah Wal Jama'ah, the two Qanuns above linked to the meaning of Ahlussunnah Wal Jama'ah, the two Qanuns above linked to the meaning of Ahlussunnah Wal Jama'ah, the two Qanuns above linked to the meaning of Ahlussunnah Wal Jama'ah to have activities in Aceh's public spaces.